 Meston had already worked on drive-ins in a late art deco style.
-He worked closely with Mac and Dick to design the new restaurant.
-They drew in chalk the actual measurements of every piece of kitchen equipment on the tennis court behind their house.
+He worked closely with the McDonald brothers to design the new restaurant.
+They chalked the actual measurements of every piece of kitchen equipment on the tennis court behind their house.

 Meston hated the arches.
 "I'll put the damn things in, but don't tell anyone I was involved in it," Meston said.
 The sign proclaiming how many millions, then billions sold was also Dick’s idea.

-The first franchise was built in Phoenix, Ariz., in 1953 for Neil Fox.
-Fox’s brother-in-law and friend bought the second franchise in Downey, Calif., where the oldest original McDonald’s restaurant still stands.
+They built the first franchise in Phoenix, Ariz., in 1953 for Neil Fox.
+Fox’s brother-in-law bought the second franchise in Downey, Calif., where the oldest original McDonald’s restaurant still stands.

-In 1954, they met Ray Kroc, who persuaded them to go national.
-By 1961 they were tired of the restaurant business.
+In 1954, the McDonald brothers met Ray Kroc, who persuaded them to go national.
+In 1961, after 24 years in the restaurant business, they decided they'd gotten tired of it.
 They sold out to Kroc for $2.71 million plus 1 percent of gross sales.

-The first New Hampshire McDonald’s opened in 1964 on South Willow Street in Manchester, a block from Dick and Mac McDonald’s childhood home.
+The first New Hampshire McDonald’s opened in 1964 on South Willow Street in Manchester, a block from the childhood home of the McDonald brothers.
 The 596th franchise, it opened just around the time Dick retired.